metabrainz/critiquebrainz/docs/contrib/installation.rst

 libraries.
 To achieve this, you will need a ``virtualenv`` package.
 You may install it with ``pip`` or ``apt-get`` on Debian/Ubuntu systems::

-   $ sudo pip install virtualenv
+   $ sudo pip3 install virtualenv

 or::

-   $ sudo apt-get install python-virtualenv
+   $ sudo apt-get install python3-virtualenv

 Then run to create a virtual environment::